Berkeley Investments High-rise Housing

-Sorensen Partners studied three options for adapting an existing four-story masonry warehouse building into high-rise housing for Boston-based Berkeley Investments.
+Sorensen Partners provided concept design and permitting feasibility for adapting an existing four-story masonry warehouse building into high-rise housing for Boston-based Berkeley Investments.
 The first scenario (53,000 GSF/66 units) adapted the existing masonry warehouse building.
 The second scenario (141,000 GSF/169 units) demolished a rear wing of the existing building and replaced it with a tower; and the third scenario (153,000 GSF/161 units) extended the tower of the second scenario over the existing warehouse at the front of the site.
 Massing studies for Scenario 3 are shown below:

 Our feasibility study services included code and zoning analysis, historic designation assessment, typical floor plans, section drawings, modeling and massing studies, and sample unit layouts.

 We used subtractive hand-modeling of a plaster cast of the building site extruded to 11 stories to model an ideal form for the maximum buildout in Scenario 3, preserving the corner warehouse.